 Two Ninth Circuit judges concurred but opined that ATCA itself imposes an exhaustion requirement because it incorporates "the whole of the law of nations: the rights it grants and the limitations it places on those rights."
-Two judges would have affirmed the lower court's dismissal because, in their view, ATCA cannot be applied to a dispute "not involving United States territory or citizens."
+Two judges The report also focuses on "points of light," or those jurisdictions in which judges, legislators, the electorate, and the media took steps to "reduce lawsuit abuse."